Empire of Brazil: Religion

 The Protestants were another group that began settling in Brazil at the beginning of the 19th century.
 The first Protestants were English, and an Anglican church was opened in Rio de Janeiro in 1820.
 Others were established afterwards in São Paulo, Pernambuco and Bahia provinces.
 They were followed by German and Swiss Lutherans who settled in the South and Southwest regions and built their own houses of worship.
 Following the U.S. Civil War in the 1860s, immigrants from the southern United States seeking to escape Reconstruction settled in São Paulo.
-Several American churches sponsored missionary activities, including Baptists, Lutherans, Congregationalists and Methodists.
+Several American churches sponsored missionary activities, including Lutherans, Baptists, Congregationalists, and Methodists.

 Among African slaves, Catholicism was the religion of the majority.
 Most slaves came originally from the midwestern and southwestern portions of the African coast.
 For over four centuries this region had been the subject of Christian mission activities.
 Some Africans and their descendants, however, held onto elements of polytheistic religious traditions by merging them with Catholicism.
 This resulted in the creation of syncretic creeds such as Candomblé.
 Islam was also practiced among a small minority of African slaves, although it was harshly repressed and by the end of the 19th century had been completely extinguished.
 By the beginning of the 19th century, the Indians in most of eastern Brazil had been either assimilated or decimated.
 Some tribes resisted assimilation and either fled farther west, where they were able to maintain their diverse polytheistic beliefs, or were restricted to aldeamentos (reservations), where they eventually converted to Catholicism.